 Take care abroad.
 See our current offers

 The agency does not charge for these services; it does them for its employees as part of their employment contract.
 The only exception is Austria, where nannies work on an Austrian trade licence and so their employer is not an agency.
-“In other countries, caregivers have an employment contract with us, so we fulfil all the employer’s obligations, including paying the fees to the health and social insurance,” adds Michaela Šarníková from Atena.
+“In other countries, the caregivers have a contract with us, so we fulfil all the employer’s obligations, including paying health and social insurance fees,” adds Michaela Šarníková from the Atena agency.